Small but mighty: Your complete guide to small ship cruising

 You may think the numbers are starting to sound large, but these lines boast some of the most generous space-to-guest ratios afloat, as well as truly world-class restaurants and opulent public areas, often decorated with high-quality artworks.

-A little larger still, Fred Olsen retains the 924-passenger Braemar, built in 1993, while Viking’s fleet of identical ships each have a capacity of 930.
+A little larger still, Viking’s fleet of identical ships each have a capacity of 930.

-Last but not least, Saga Cruises’ Spirit of Adventure launches this summer and – like sister ship Spirit of Discovery – just ducks under the bar with 999 guests.
+Last but not least, Saga Cruises’ Spirit of Adventure and Spirit of Discovery duck under the bar with 999 guests.